kavia-common/browser-tic-tac-toe-31225-31234/tic_tac_toe_frontend/README.md

    npm run dev
    ```
 3. Open the URL printed in the console (defaults to http://localhost:5173).

+## Accessibility
+- Squares are buttons with `aria-pressed` and descriptive `aria-label`s.
+- Status text uses `aria-live="polite"` to announce changes.
+- Focus-visible styles are provided for keyboard users.

 ## Theming
 The Ocean Professional theme is applied via CSS variables in `src/styles.css`.
 Use `var(--primary)` for accents, `var(--secondary)` for win highlights, and keep text/background contrast strong.